haixiangyan/overwatch-ui/README.md

 ```

 ## Statement
 This UI library is for learning purposes only, not for commercial use.
-Some design ideas are from Overwatch made by Blizzard Entertainment and the implementations are developed by me.
+Font Styles, Logo and some component designs are from Video Game Overwatch, made by Blizzard Entertainment.